Axxxx0n/Axxxx0n.github.io/index.md

 - if there are multiple states for icons (dark mode, light-dark header etc.), multiple versions are included in bundle.
 Exeptions are .svg icons which can be transformed in communication with developers.

 ## PAGES
-- 404
+- there is 404
-- check for font inconssistencies
+- check for font inconsistences
 - all pages have resposive equivalent.
 Exeptions can be those who have trivial layout or are easily transferable to mobile experience
 - have a general idea of hover effects, scroll effects and interaction animations
 - linked pages in prototype are nice to have but only if it dosen't take a lot of time